Why I Derby – Tater

 What is the backstory on your Derby Name?

-I got my derby name from some women making fun of my ideas and leadership skills.
-They labeled me as a dictator.
-I’m always amused when people are sitting on the sidelines of life talking bull malarkey at the people out there actually doing cool stuff, so I went ahead and took the name dictator and wore it as a badge of honor, but only to spell it totally wrong, because I struggle at spelling 😂 Dick Tater is me!
+I got my derby name from a group of women who playfully teased me about my leadership style, dubbing me a dictator.
+I find it amusing when people on the sidelines criticize those who are actually out there doing cool things.
+So, I embraced the name “dictator” as a badge of honor, but I decided to spell it differently because spelling isn’t my strong suit! 😂 Hence, Dick Tater was born!

 When did you start roller derby?